cloudfoundry-attic/lattice-release/README.md

 First, pick a Lattice version to deploy then download the appropriate `lattice.tf.example` file for that version from GitHub.
 These can be obtained from the [releases](https://github.com/cloudfoundry-incubator/lattice/releases) page or the individual pages for each supported platform outlined below.

-Seecond, update the downloaded `lattice.tf.example` file by filling in the variables.
+Second, update the downloaded `lattice.tf.example` file by filling in the variables.
 Instructions for each supported platform are here:

 - [Amazon Web Services](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/aws/README.md)
 - [DigitalOcean](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/digitalocean/README.md)